Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Fundamental concepts and basic observations

-We assume that the acceptability relation between each two agents is symmetric, i.e., for each two distinct agents~$i$ and $j$ it holds that $i$ finds $j$ acceptable if and only if $j$ finds $i$ acceptable, as otherwise $i$ and $j$ will never be partners of each other.
-Formally, this means that $i\in V(\succ_j)$ if and only if $j \in V(\succ_i)$.
-Moreover, since an agent that is acceptable to no other agents will never obtain a partner we also assume that for each agent~$i$ there is at least another agent~$j\neq i$ with $i\in V(\succeq_j)$.
+We assume that the acceptability relation between each two agents is symmetric, i.e., for each two distinct agents~$i$ and~$j$ it holds that ``$i$ finds $j$ acceptable if and only if $j$ finds $i$ acceptable'', as otherwise $i$ and $j$ will never be partners of each other.
+Formally, this means that $i\in V(\succeq_j)$ if and only if $j \in V(\succeq_i)$.
+Moreover, since an agent that is not acceptable to any other agent will never obtain a partner, we also assume that for each agent~$i$ there is at least another agent~$j\neq i$ with $i\in V(\succeq_j)$.

-We note that although in \textsc{Stable Roommates}, an agent cannot be matched to itself, it may still make sense to include an agent~$x$ in its own acceptable set, i.e., $x \in V(\succeq_x)$, for instance when the preferences of~$x$ are based on how close or similar agents are to the ideal partner of~$x$ and a partner which is ``identical'' to~$x$ itself is an ideal partner of~$x$.
-We call an agent~$x$ a \emph{most acceptable} agent of another agent~$y$ if for all $z \in V_y\setminus \{x,y\}$ it holds that $x \succeq_y z$.
+We note that although in \textsc{Stable Roommates} an agent cannot be matched to itself, it may still make sense to include an agent~$x$ in its own acceptable set, i.e., $x \in V(\succeq_x)$, for instance when the preferences of~$x$ are based on how close or similar agents are to the ideal partner of~$x$ and a partner which is ``identical'' to~$x$ itself is an ideal partner of~$x$.
+This has no implication at this point, because no agent can be matched to itself and ``identical clones'' do not exist.
+Allowing this, however, drastically simplifies definitions of restricted preferences in \cref{sub:profile+properties}, in particular when narcissistic preferences are involved.
+We call an agent~$x$ a \emph{most acceptable} agent of another agent~$y$ if for all $z \in V(\succeq_y)\setminus \{x,y\}$ it holds that $x \succeq_y z$, where $\succeq_y$ denotes the preference order of~$y$.
 Note that an agent can have more than one most acceptable agent.

 Let $X \subseteq V$ and $Y \subseteq V$ be two disjoint sets of agents and $\succeq$ be a binary relation over~$V\times V$.
 To simplify notation, by $X\succeq Y$, we mean that for each two agents~$x$ and $y$ with $x\in X$ and $y \in Y$ it holds that $x\succeq y$.
 Analogously, by $X \succ Y$ and $X \indif Y$ we mean that for each two agents~$x$ and $y$ with $x\in X$ and $y \in Y$ it holds that $x\succ y$ and $x \indif y$, respectively.
 For each binary relation symbol~$\star \in \{\succeq, \succ, \indif\}$, we use $X \star y$ and $y\star X$ as shortcut for $X \star \{y\}$ and $\{y\} \star X$, respectively.